LeaVerou/lea.verou.me/2025/construction-lines/index.md

 Don’t get me wrong, I’m not closing the door to full-time roles.
 I know there are roles out there that value passion and offer the kind of autonomy, breadth, and impact that would let me thrive.
-It’s the ROI of digging through rubble to find them that I’m unsure about — and as a product person at heart, I/E tradeoffs are top of mind.
+It’s the ROI of digging through rubble to find them that gives me pause — as a product person at heart, I/E tradeoffs are top of mind.
-But if you have such a unicorn, <a class="contact no-after" data-subject="🦄 role">I’m all ears</a>.
+But if you have such a unicorn, <a class="contact no-after" data-subject="🦄 job">I’m all ears</a>.

 I also _finally_ took a few small steps to make my pro bono work financially sustainable, a long overdue todo item.
 Both pages still need work, but you can now support my writing via [ko-fi](https://ko-fi.com/leaverou)[^dan], and my open source work via [GitHub Sponsors](https://github.com/leaverou).